 Questioning.
 Humans mask commands to each other with questioning tones.
 "Honey," you call your spouse, "Would you mind picking up some bread on your way home?"
 That is polite.
 That is nice.
 That is confusing to pups who understand tone better than words.

 A more effective approach is to state a command as if you are giving directions.
-"Go down three blocks and turn right," would be an appropriate tone for "pup, sit."
-That is calm, clear and confident - perfect!
+"Go down three blocks and turn right," would be an appropriate tone - one that is calm, clear and confident - perfect!

 Frustration.
 When pups fail to understand our communication patterns we can become frustrated with them, instead of with ourselves.
-Next time your pup does not respond the way you hoped he would, ask yourself the following questions: Was I clear?
+Next time your pup does not respond the way you hoped they would, ask yourself the following questions: Was I clear?
 Have we practiced this many times (think dozens of times) in a calm environment?
-Does he consistently respond in a calm environment?
+Do they consistently respond in a calm environment?
 What was my tone?
-How can I help him understand what I want?
-How can I make it fun for him to respond?
+How can I help them understand what I want?
+How can I make it fun for them to respond?
 Since you are the teacher, your pup reflects your teaching.
-If you are unhappy with his response, look to ways you can help make things easier for him to understand.
+If you are unhappy with their response, look to ways you can help make things easier for them to understand.
 Using training as a way to build on the positive is an effective puppy-training strategy.